Keyboard shortcuts

 With dedup (a HashSet<u32> collected before the cleanup loop), the second call is never made.
 Both approaches work; the no-op approach is cheaper for most simulators.

-Exercise 6 — Tick-delayed visibility
+Exercise 6 - Buffers keep their capacity

 Exercise 7 - Graphics pipeline analogy